Hosmer Mountain, Foxon Park, Avery’s Beverages

 I never was much of a soda drinker, as it was only consumed as a “treat” in my childhood home.
 Maybe at weekend lunches or football games.
 I always knew it as corn syrup, water, and artificial flavor at a 500% mark up.
 Not exactly a romantic notion.
 So I never got into it.
 I was (and still am, really) an unsweetened ice tea aficionado through and through.

 All three play up the “Olde Tyme” feel, look, and I guess, taste.
+(All three are over 100 years old, so that makes sense.)
 I used to buy from Hosmer Mountain’s Soda Shack in Willmantic and Manchester all the time when I lived there.
 I still contend their Orange Dry flavor is one of the best sodas one can drink – anywhere.
 I love that stuff and miss it now that I live a bit too far away to make the effort.